leomilrib/MatchismoCardGame/README.md

 The rules are really simple.
 A set of 16 cards are displayed with the backs up on the table (four lines and columns).
 Your objective is to match cards by suit or rank.
-You can turn one card face up, look and turn it back with no points cost.
+You can turn one card face up, look and turn it back with cost of 2 points.
 Once you find a match, you can turn both cards face up and gain the respective points for the match: